chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 even less abuse it.
-First, another programmer might not know that the query syntax is not just for `IEnumerable<T>` and might have problems understanding your code, second, the result will always be less performant than hand-written code, and lastly C# already offers nice syntactic sugars for nullables (the conditional operators `?:` and `?.`, and the null-coalescing operator `??`).
+First, another programmer might not know that the query syntax is not just for `IEnumerable<T>` and might have problems understanding your code, second, the result will always be less performant than hand-written code, third, in LINQ we can use any selector we'd like, this is not the case with a nullable, and last, C# already offers nice syntactic sugars for nullables (the conditional operators `?:` and `?.`, and the null-coalescing operator `??`).
 Nevertheless, there are situations where a piece of code written in query syntax is much more readable, therefore easier to maintain.
 Finally, it is still a good exercise to do before moving to the new `Maybe<T>` type.